nwdhenry/master-check-list/readme.md

 }
 ```

 - `settings`: Contains the formatting settings for the PDF output.
 Page dimensions and margins are in inches.
-Font sizes are in points, with spacing as a multiple of the font size. `header_font` and `item_font` refer to the names of `.ttf` files in the `fonts` folder.
+Font sizes are in points, with spacing as a multiple of the font size. `header_font` and `item_font` refer to the names of `.ttf` files in the `fonts` folder. `fit_method` determines the method used to sort the categories.
 - `categories`: Contains the list items organized into categories.
 Each category has an array of items.

 If the `settings` or `categories` fields are not present in the JSON file, an error will be logged.
 It's essential to ensure these fields are correctly populated.